**FY 22-23 NATIONAL PARK SERVICE HISTORIC PRESERVATION GRANT APPLICATION**

 Typical recipients include historic preservation organizations, parish governments, economic development districts, planning commissions, museum houses, state agencies, municipal governments, educational institutions, historic district commissions and Certified Local Governments (CLG).

-Previously funded projects include, but are not limited to, the development of preservation plans, design guidelines, oral history projects and document digitization.
+Previously funded projects include, but are not limited to, the development of preservation plans, design guidelines, and document digitization.
 Previous projects also included surveys of historic districts, preparation of National Register nominations, Historic American Building Survey (HABS) documentation and educational activities to promote historic preservation.

-Typical funded CLG projects include development of design guidelines for historic districts, municipal Historic Resource Inventory Surveys, feasibility studies on a single historic building or groups of historic buildings, condition assessments and historic structures reports, public information projects relative to historic preservation and historic preservation training programs for officials and local citizens.
+Typical funded CLG projects include the development of design guidelines for historic districts, municipal Historic Resource Inventory Surveys, feasibility studies on a single or group of historic buildings, condition assessments and historic structures reports.
+Projects also include public information projects relative to historic preservation and historic preservation training programs for officials and local citizens.
 You can view previous Grant funded projects within the table at the bottom of the page.

-These awarded grant funds must be matched by non-federal monies on at least a 50/50 basis, though grantees may elect to overmatch.
-Grant funds are distributed on a reimbursable basis (in other words, the recipient makes an expenditure and is subsequently reimbursed for the grant portion of the expenditure when the necessary billing documentation is received).
+These awarded grant funds must be matched by non-federal monies on at least a 60/40 basis, though grantees may elect to overmatch.
+Grant funds are distributed on a reimbursable basis only (the recipient makes an expenditure and is subsequently reimbursed for the grant portion of the expenditure when the necessary billing documentation is received).

 For more information contact: